Edgio/terraform-provider-edgecast/docs/resources/waf_bot_rule_set.md

 Optional:

 - `is_negated` (Boolean) Determines whether this condition is satisfied when the request element identified by the variable object is found or not found.

 	Valid values are:
-																			*True*: Not found.
+	- True: Not found.
 If this property has been enabled, then the match array should contain an initial object that sets both the is_negated and is_regex properties to False.
-																			*False*: Found
+	- False: Found
 - `is_regex` (Boolean) Determines whether the value property will be interpreted as a regular expression.

 	Valid values are:
-																			*true*: Regular expression
+	- True: Regular expression
-																			*false*: Default value.
+	- False: Default value.
 Literal value.
 - `value` (String) Restricts the match condition defined by the type property to the specified value.

 	Example:
 	If the type property is set to REQUEST_HEADERS and this property is set to User-Agent, then this match condition is restricted to the User-Agent request header.
 If the value property is omitted, then this match condition applies to all request headers.

 ## Import